surifirstpin/biplus_documentation/docs/How to browse reports.md

 > Note : To restore the data based on Previous Filter Click on  **Restore default filters** Icon at top left beside filter section.

 **7.** To delete the existing Report filters click **Delete** it will permanently delete the filters from report.
+## Edit Report

-> **Note :** You can edit the report from here or edit them after opening the existing report, by selecting edit option from tool bar on top right or from the list icon of the report screen.
+ You can edit the report  after opening the existing report, by selecting edit option from tool bar on top right or from the list icon of the report screen.

 > For instance,  in below example ( image 1) we are adding phone number of the employee to an existing report and apply filter at same time.